 The SATA cables are also hot-swappable and can be taken off when the power is on.
 However, unlike SATA cables, they only transfer data and not power.
 Thus, an eSATA cable requires a separate power adaptor plugged into the wall for its functioning.
 The ESATA cables also have a different connector as compared to the SATA ones.
 It prevents the use of SATA cables for external purposes.

 5.2 SATA Converter Cables

 Many old devices aren’t compatible with SATA cables and still use the Molex connectors.
-Thus, you can use Molex converter cables that provide power to the internal 15-pin connection of the SATA cable.
+Thus, you can use Molex converter cables that provide power to the internal 15-pin connection of the SATA cables.
 Similarly, a lot of new hard drives come with USB ports than SATA ones.
 Thus, you can make use of a SATA to USB converter cable.
 This cable helps you in backing up the files on the drive, browse the data, as well as clean it.

-5.3 SATA Extension Cable
+5.3 SATA Extension Cables

 A usual SATA cable is about 1 meter long and works well for an internal connection.
 However, upgrading or building a new connection demands more flexibility.
 As a result, stretching or straining as the old cable can cause damage to the system.

 A SATA power and data extension cable can stretch up to 1 foot.
 The cable helps in overcoming the limitations of a typical connection.
 It also reduces the risk of damaging the motherboard or the drive.
 It also helps in extending the backplane adaptor connections and drive dock connections.

 Now, you need a USB cable for pretty much everything.
 Wouldn’t it be great to add in SATA to a USB cables?
 While USB cables may be long, what do you do if you need a SATA connection?
 It could be for a laptop data transfer or to use with your SSD drive.
 A SATA to USB cable will make things easier for you, working with your laptops and other devices seamlessly.